The Different Types of Discrimination That Happen in the Workplace

 Lesbian, gay, bisexual, and transgender workers enjoy employment protections under the bans on sex and gender discrimination spelled out in Title VII of the Civil Rights Act.
 Ohio’s Civil Rights Commission and Ohio case law closely follow the lead of federal regulators and judges on these issues, but consulting with a workplace discrimination lawyer in Columbus before filing a legal action related to LGBT discrimination in state court is wise.

-Only organizations that have explicitly religious missions can make holding and practicing certain religious beliefs a condition of employment.
+Only organizations with explicitly religious missions can make holding and practicing certain religious beliefs a condition of employment.
 Also, the religious exemption from anti-discrimination employment laws usually only applies to specific positions.
 For instance, a Christian church can limit its search for ministers to Christian clergy, but a Catholic hospital cannot bar non-Catholics from working as doctors, nurses, and staff.

 The Americans with Disability Act, or ADA, requires employers to make reasonable accommodations for people who have the skills and knowledge to do a job.
-Examples of reasonable accommodations include wheelchair ramps, oversized keyboards, and computer screens, and slightly redesigned equipment that permits use by people who lack full use of all four limbs.
+Examples of reasonable accommodations include wheelchair ramps, oversized keyboards, computer screens, and slightly redesigned equipment that permits use by people who lack full use of all four limbs.
 Extra time, instruction, and supervision can also be required for a person with a brain injury or intellectual limitation.

 Managers cannot automatically reassign women who become pregnant, nor can women be terminated for taking FMLA leave due to pregnancy.
 Other provisions of the Pregnancy Discrimination Act of 1978 protect women from being fired while on leave for childbirth and grant women the right to continue accruing pay and other benefits while dealing with medical issues related to their pregnancy.